All About Acupuncture: FAQ

 What Does Acupuncture Treat?

 Acupuncture has been practiced in China for over 3,000 years.
 Acupuncture is actually one branch of a system of medicine known as Chinese Medicine.
 Treatment methods include acupuncture, Chinese herbs, nutrition and tui-na massage.
-Western medicine has really only looked at acupuncture.

 How does it work?

 Acupuncture treats your body, mind and spirit as a whole.
 In Chinese medicine, wherever pain or illness shows up, it is about unbalance.
 Acupuncture addresses the life energy that flows through the body, called ch’i (pronounced "chee").
 Ch'i is carried throught the body in meridians, which act like roads.
 When this energy flows smoothly, you live in ease.
 When it is blocked, the result is pain or illness on a physical, emotional or spiritual level.
 I help you repair yourself by unblocking and redirecting the energy flow to achieve maximum wellness.

 From a Western biomedical standpoint, there are various theories for why it works.
 One thought is that acupuncture releases endorphins, which it does, but that isn't the whole explanation.
 A recent fMRI study found electrical microchannels that criss-cross and connect the whole body; the researcher suggested that by changing the flow of electrical energy, acupuncture affects the electro-chemical responses of the body.

 Whichever explanation appeals to you, the undisputed fact is that acupuncture works!